assume-breach/Offensive-Tools/noPacRat/README.md

 noPacRat utilizes several pieces of code that are already out there such as FatRodzianko's AMSI bypass, rcardojba's Invoke-noPac and the Empire Windows Credential Manager dump script.
 I've chained these all together and made a few modifications to get past AMSI and Windows Defender.

 The script will bypass AMSI/Windows Defender and dump any saved creds from the Windows Credential Manager.
-It will then take those creds and run them against Invoke-noPac for a fully automated way to get a TGT from the DC.
+It will then take those creds and run them against Invoke-noPac for a fully automated way to get a TGS from the DC.
 This started out as a BashBunny payload (which it is) so improvements and changes will follow!

 Usage: